gnolang/gno/examples/gno.land/r/demo/bytebeat/README.md

 ```

-Note that adding the `gno.land/p/demo/audio/bytebeat` requires adding more to `--gas-wanted` (at least 8000000).
+Note that adding the `gno.land/p/demo/audio/bytebeat` package requires adding more to `--gas-wanted` (at least 8000000).